openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Software/README.md

 *ItemUpdater*s will likely listen for standard D-Bus signals to identify new images being created.

-### *ItemUpdater*
+### ItemUpdater

 The *ItemUpdater* is responsible for monitoring for new `Software.Version` elements being created to identify versions that are applicable to the inventory element(s) it is managing.
 The *ItemUpdater* should dynamically create an `xyz.openbmc_project.Software.Activation` interface under `/xyz/openbmc_project/software/`, an association of type `{active_image,software_version}` between the `Software.Version` and `Software.Activation` under `/xyz/openbmc_project/software/`, and an association of type `{activation,item}` between the `Inventory.Item` and `Software.Activation` under `/xyz/openbmc_project/software/<id>`.
 Application of the software image is then handled through the `RequestedActivation` property of the `Software.Activation` interface.

+In many cases, the *ItemUpdater*'s creation of the `Software.Activation` interface will be at the exact same path as the *ImageManager*'s `Software.Version` instance (ie. `/xyz/openbmc_project/software/<id>`).
+This is appropriate when the software image can be applied to exactly one device in the system at exactly one storage location.
+In cases where multiple devices could updated with the same image or multiple locations in the same device could hold the same image (such as a primary / secondary flash bank relationship), the *ItemUpdater* should create `Software.Activation` interfaces as a sub-path of the corresponding image, such as `/xyz/openbmc_project/software/<id>/<device>`.

 The *ItemUpdater* should, if possible, also create its own `xyz.openbmc_project.Software.Version` objects, and appropriate associations